 - 1 teaspoon baking soda

-- 1 cup (~110 g) chopped walnuts or chocolate chips, divided
+- 1 cup chopped pecans or chocolate chips (or both!), divided

 - Prep: Preheat the oven to 350F and grease or line a 12-muffin tin with paper liners.
 Blend the oats into a fine flour, if you haven’t done so already.

-- Mix the batter: add the pumpkin puree, milk, coconut sugar, nut butter, and vanilla extract together in a large bowl until a thick, even consistency forms.
-Add the blended oat flour, baking powder, pumpkin pie spice, and salt to the bowl, then mix well.
-Fold 3/4 cup of the walnuts or chocolate chips into the batter along with the lemon juice, stirring until evenly combined.
+- Mix the batter: Mix the pumpkin puree, milk, coconut sugar, nut butter, vanilla, and lemon juice together in a large bowl until a thick, even consistency forms.
+Add the blended oat flour, baking powder, baking soda, pumpkin pie spice, and salt to the bowl; mix well.
+Fold 3/4 cup of the walnuts or chocolate chips into the batter until evenly distributed.

-- Bake: moving quickly, fill each muffin liner with 1/2 cup of batter and sprinkle the remaining 1/4 cup of nuts or chocolate on top.
+- Bake: Fill each muffin liner with ~1/2 cup of batter.
+Sprinkle the remaining 1/4 cup of nuts or chocolate over the muffin tops.
 Bake in the middle rack of the oven for 30 to 32 minutes, until fluffy and golden.
-Remove from the oven and let sit in the tin for 2 to 3 minutes before transferring to a baking rack.
+Remove from the oven and let sit in the tin for 5 minutes before transferring to a baking rack.
 Let cool completely.

-- Substitutions: Coconut sugar can be replaced with brown sugar or another granulated sweetener.
-You can use any nut or seed butter for this recipe, though I prefer Almond Butter or Peanut Butter.
+- Substitutions: Brown sugar can be replaced with coconut sugar or another granulated sweetener.
+You can use any nut or seed butter for this recipe, though I prefer almond butter or peanut butter.
 I have not tested this recipe with any other flours.